jdede/inet-showcases/_docs/general/dynamic/index.md

 -->

 The `ScenarioManager` module executes an XML script.
+The XML script can be specified inline with the `xml()` function, or as an external XML file with the `xmldoc()` function.
 The script specifies commands to be executed at certain times during the simulation.
 The commands can change module parameters, add or remove connections, set connection parameters, create or destroy modules, etc. The XML script contains a `<scenario>` element.
 Under this element, there can be multiple elements, which specify the commands.
 These have attributes.
 Each command has to specify a time value, at which the command should be executed.
-Some element have a `t` attribute to specify the time.
-Also, under the `<at>` element, there can be multiple other elements which will be executed at the time specified by the `<at>` element.
-TODO: for more details check this and that
+Some elements have a `t` attribute to specify the time.
+The time can be also specified with the `<at>` element.
+Under the `<at>` element, there can be multiple other elements which will be executed at the time specified by the `<at>` element.
+(For a more comprehensive description of the `ScenarioManager` and the available commands, refer to the <a href="https://omnetpp.org/doc/inet/api-current/neddoc/index.html?p=inet.common.scenario.ScenarioManager.html" target="_blank">ScenarioManager NED documentation</a> in the INET Reference.)

 Modules can be created with the `<create-module>` element.
 This has three attributes:

 - `type`: specifies the NED type of the module to be created, in the WHAT notation?
-- `submodule`: specifies the name of the module (this name can be used to delete modules)
+- `submodule`: specifies the name of the module (this name can be used to delete module)
 - `parent`: specifies the parent of the module (submodules of existing modules can be created as well)

 The created modules will have a random position inside the parent module (or the playground if the parent module is `"."`). <!--However, the scenario can include entries which position the modules.